zangjiucheng/zangjiucheng/README.md

 ## About Me

 I'm Jiucheng Zang, a Computer Science and Mathematics student at the University of Waterloo.
 I have a deep passion for exploring and integrating multiple technology stacks to solve real-world problems.
-Whether it's diving into the intricacies of algorithms or building robust software solutions, I'm always eager to learn and grow.
+Whether diving into algorithms' intricacies or building robust software solutions, I'm always eager to learn and grow.

 ---